What Does a Software Developer Do? A Deep Dive into the Career

-Software developers must have a healthy balance of hard and soft skills.
-Not only are software developers in charge of outlining and creating the code and design for a program, but these types of careers generally involve a lot of collaboration between various stakeholders.
+Any software developer must have a healthy balance of hard and soft skills.
+Not only are software developers in charge of outlining and creating the code and design for a program, but the career generally involves a lot of collaboration between various stakeholders.